New York, NY 10019

 AN EXCEPTIONAL OPPORTUNITY:

-Ars Nova offers fair pay: we compensate both fairly and competitively within the not-for-profit entertainment industry, as well as on a transparent level salary system within the organization.
-The salary floor for the Technical Director position is $58,500.
-Full Time Exempt.
-Benefits include health and dental insurance, an open and unlimited vacation policy, opt-in 403B, FSA, and TransitChek plans, and more.
-Ars Nova also offers a congenial and supportive environment conducive to professional growth and development.
-Start date: September 1, 2019.
+This is an exempt, full-time position based in NYC with a starting annual salary of $58,500.
+Ars Nova offers fair pay: we compensate both fairly and competitively within the not-for-profit entertainment industry, as well as on a transparent level salary system within the organization; our Fair Pay Guidelines are available at arsnovanyc.com/accountability.
+Benefits include health and dental insurance, an open and unlimited vacation policy, an Employee Assistance Program offering confidential counseling, legal support, work-life solutions and the like, opt-in 403B, FSA, and TransitChek plans, and more.